DavidJLambert/beautifulSoup/README.rst

   that website and downloads the pdf files for all dates from a starting date, entered interactively, to the current date, inclusive.

-  Uses "requests" for http and "Beautiful Soup" for parsing web page text (CSS, HTML, and javascript).
+  Uses "requests" for http and "Beautiful Soup" for parsing web page text.

 COMMENT ON THE CONSTRUCTION OF THIS PROGRAM:
   The URL for each puzzle is www.puzzlesociety.com/daily-commuter/yyyy/mm/dd,